Scoring Rules for GRE

 GRE Scoring Percentile:

-Another method of determining the academic abilities of a candidate is comparing his GRE scoring percentile.
-It is easier to make a comparison through the GRE scoring percentile and most authorities look at this score before considering any other score.
+Another method of determining the academic abilities of a candidate is comparing his percentile.
+It is easier to make a comparison through the percentile and most authorities look at this score before considering any other score.

-The GRE scoring percentile ranges from 0 to 99.
+The score percentile ranges from 0 to 99.
 This percentile given an idea of how capable the candidate is in comparison with others and hence they decide whether or not to admit him to their institute.

 Go to page: Gre Scoring - Page 1: Gre Scoring Rules - Page 2